Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 The Fireplace below has a

-Clear base with Pale Yellow Topping.
+Clear Base Glass with Pale Yellow Topping.

 The first pictures shows how it started and as you scroll down you can see the transformation.
 Very Nice!